mp911de/microbenchmark-runner/README.md

 [![](https://jitpack.io/v/mp911de/microbenchmark-runner.svg)](https://jitpack.io/#mp911de/microbenchmark-runner) [![Build Status](https://travis-ci.org/mp911de/microbenchmark-runner.svg?branch=master)](https://travis-ci.org/mp911de/microbenchmark-runner)

-Microbenchmark Runner is a JUnit (JUnit 4.12/JUnit 5 (Jupiter)) extension to run JMH benchmarks using JUnit directly by using existing JUnit integrations.
+Microbenchmark Runner is a JUnit (JUnit 4.12/JUnit 5 (Jupiter)) extension to launch JMH benchmarks using JUnit directly by using existing JUnit integrations.

-Typically, JMH benchmarks are launched using the JMH runner or a tool chain plugin such as Maven or Gradle.
-This is the ideal approach for JMH benchmark automation.
-The missing bit in JMH tooling is proper IDE support to selectively run JMH benchmarks when working on benchmarks.
+### Microbenchmark Runner is and what it isn't

+This project is an aid during development to launch JMH benchmarks while developing these.
+Properly launching JMH benchmarks requires ideally the command line, an Uber-JAR and nothing else running to get good results.

+During development time, we want quick turnaround times and an IDE that makes it simple to test-run benchmarks and that's what Microbenchmark Runner aims for.

+**:warning: Do not use this launcher to run your benchmarks during CI or for actual measurements.
+Use it during development only.
+There are too many things that can blur actual results.**

 Here is a quick teaser of a what Microbenchmark Runner can do for you: